nhuttrieukiem/knt/README.md

 npm install
 ```

-3. When packages is installed successfully, run gulp to build the dist folder
+3. When packages is installed successfully, run gulp to build the ui folder

 ```
 gulp